testdrivenio/react-hooks/React_Hooks_Part_1.md

 ```

 #### The  useEffect( ) hook method
-The best to use the effect hook is to use it like you would common lifecycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount, awesome!
+The best to use the effect hook is to use it like you would common life-cycle methods like componentDidMount, componentDidUpdate, and componentWillUnmount, awesome!
 This is a little more complex than useState, and will take a few examples to demonstrate its power and purpose.
 For example:

 ```
   // Similar to componentDidMount and componentDidUpdate: